-Another important thing to keep in mind, is that it was just two of us and our tour guide.
+Another important thing to keep in mind is that it was just two of us and our tour guide.
 Normally, the groups are up to 8 people.
 But, I guess, there weren’t many volunteers to go underground in Kiev in deep winter.
 I think, that being by ourselves strongly enriched our experience.
 The whole time we felt that we are breaking in, doing something wrong.
-We had no ‘alibi’ as there were no other travellers with us.
-Thus, the whole time we were slightly parannoyed or even frightened.
+We had no ‘alibi’ as there were no other travelers with us.
+Thus, the whole time we were slightly paranoid or even frightened.

-As said, it’s not a tour adjusted for travellers!
+As said, it’s not a tour adjusted for travelers!
 Going underground in Kiev is something very different.
 Everything is raw and in the natural state.
-On top of that, the manhole is located just at the footsteps of a police station… It didn’t take long before an officer came to ‘greet’ us.
-Event though we got really scared, the guide handled the situation pretty well.
+On top of that, the manhole is located just in the footsteps of a police station… It didn’t take long before an officer came to ‘greet’ us.
+Even though we got really scared, the guide handled the situation pretty well.
 He explained that technically he can’t forbid us to go in.
 So, next thing you know we were in the tunnels after going down a ladder in the darkness.

 While discovering the underground world, our tour guide told us some stories.
 Apparently, coal diggers like to ‘lock’ themselves down there and party for days.
 It seemed insane.
 Actually, they drink and take drugs in that claustrophobic underground world to experience something different.
 Well, I am sure they do!
-After 1,5h of exploring the deep down we got back to the street level.
+After 1,5h of exploring the deep down, we got back to the street level.
 We felt really strange.
-Like as if you were gone for a day or so.
-So, to be honest, I can’t imagine how sane can you be after spending there longer periods of time.
+As if you were gone for a day or so.
+So, to be honest, I can’t imagine how sane can you be after spending there long periods of time.
 And, especially, if you are under the influence.

-Right after the first adventure, we took an Uber and went to one of Kiev’s residential areas. – ”The nuclear bunker is right here”!,-Vlad said.
+Right after the first adventure, we took an Uber and went to one of Kiev’s residential areas. – ”The nuclear bunker is right here”! -Vlad said.
 We looked around and saw some apartment buildings and a playground.
 No way in hell it’s here!
-Well, it was… While older generation knows about it, younger families don’t even have a clue what is under their house.
+Well, it was… While the older generation knows about it, younger families don’t even have a clue what is under their house.

 To clear the confusion, the guide showed us an obvious reason for the hideout’s odd location.
 We were standing just beside a former Soviet department of statistics.
 This government entity was responsible for giving quotas to Soviet factories all across the Union.
 So, the bunker is designated for them.
 Well, was… Let’s not argue about that.
 Basically, if a nuclear attack would happen, the institution’s employees would have a safe hiding spot.

 It is hard to explain what we saw inside, but the experience was insane.
 Basically the area is divided into different rooms.
-Such as engine rooms, class rooms, storage units etc. The place is full of original instructional posters on how to behave in certain situations.
-There were books, bottles of vodka and UNPACKED boxes of gas masks.
+Such as engine rooms, classrooms, storage units, etc. The place is full of original instructional posters on how to behave in certain situations.
+There were books, bottles of vodka, and UNPACKED boxes of gas masks.
 We could not believe our eyes!
 Everything was still standing as 30-40 years ago.
 You could touch and read whatever you found inside.
-Literally, I sat at a desk of the training room, where once a general was giving a speech.
+Literally, I sat at a desk in the training room, where once a general was giving a speech.